Gradesheet 3903 -- Apocalypse Criminology, winter 2025/26,

 of issues, handled questions well; discussed ICJ, laws, suzuki as

--- illustrated intersectionality (woman, young, indigenous); those
+spokesperson' -- illustrated intersectionality (woman, young,

 covidpandemic -- proposal: 4